Home

 Director Richard Rossi's childhood hero was Roberto Clemente, the right fielder for the Pittsburgh Pirates who possessed a cannon arm and eagle eye.
 He died laying down his life on a mission of mercy to bring food and supplies to earthquake victims in Nicaragua.

-We are in pre-production on our unauthorized biographical film about the legendary hall of fame athlete.
+We finished our unauthorized biographical film about the legendary hall of fame athlete.
 "Anyone who has seen the Great One play, remembers the grace, the regal magic of his basket catches, his throws from the outfield wall to home plate and his unothodox batting style," Rossi says.
 "He exemplifies the scripture, "Greater love hath no man than this, that he lay down his life for his friends."

 SUPPORT FILM ARTS

-We are raising the remaining monies for production of Clemente and Azusa Street.
-Contribute today to make a difference by helping make these movies.
 Support the arts.
-Make a tax deductible donation payable to "ETERNAL GRACE" and mail to: Eternal Grace, Attention: Richard Rossi Azusa Project, 5030 Whitsett Ave, Suite One, North Hollywood, CA 91607 Or donate by email by simply going to PayPal.com, and send donation to the email richard_rossi@lycos.com
+Make a tax deductible donation with check payable to "ETERNAL GRACE" and mail to: Eternal Grace, Attention: Richard Rossi, 5030 Whitsett Ave, Suite One, North Hollywood, CA 91607 Or donate by email by simply going to PayPal.com, and send donation to the email eternalgracechurch@yahoo.com

 Check out the reviews and other pages of the site, and happy film making!